Souravgoswami/linux_stat/README.md

 Any n number of CPU can get hotplugged in and out, and this will report that correctly.

-It just gets the info from /sys/devices/system/cpu/online, and parses the output.
+It just gets the info from /proc/stat; but if it fails it will read /sys/devices/system/cpu/online and parse the output to get an array.

+4. The `LinuxStat::CPU.count_online`
+It's a more robust method that counts the online CPU.
+It shouldn't fail in most if not all cases!
+But if it fails for some really spooky reasons, it will return nil.

 4. The `LinuxStat::CPU.offline()`: